 The Commission on Accreditation of Rehabilitation Facilities (CARF) is a non-profit organization based in Tucson, Arizona that accredits a range of health and social service programs.
 They research and set standards for various programs throughout North America, and then conduct site surveys to determine whether appropriate standards are being met.

-LMSCL offers a variety of community supports throughout the Lower Mainland.
-Participants have the opportunity to choose programs and activities.
-A variety of activities is provided in small and large groups and one-to-one settings.
-Through the planning process, each individual’s interests, desires, strengths and abilities are explored and programs developed to meet those needs.
-Opportunities to participate in educational activities and other activities designed to enhance participants’ smooth transitions into family homes and support systems from more institutional and populous settings.
+LMSCL offers a continuum of community supports throughout the Vancouver and BC’s Lower Mainland.
+This includes community involvement, social and recreation and life skills development.
+Participants have opportunities to choose from a range of programs and activities in small or large groups and/or one-to-one settings.
+Through the planning process, each person’s interests, strengths, and abilities are explored and programs are developed to meet their specific needs.
+All planning is focused on independent living, personal wellness, and facilitating smooth transitions into home and community.
+Day Programs operates weekdays with flexible hours scheduled to meet individual needs.

 1. Contact the Ministry for Children and Family Development (MCFD) and Community Living British Columbia (CLBC) to see if you qualify for funding.
 Contact information is available at the following websites: